filipzakrocki/TDEE-reactivated/README.md

 # tdee-reactivated
  Tool for accurate tracking of Total Daily Energy Expenditure based on daily caloric intake and weight

- TODOs:

- - Design and implement a sidebar (Should have the following sections: /about/register/login/save to server/save to local/load from local, load from server?)

- - Implement a replacement for the main two input columns that will give the user information - recommended daily TDEE consumption, weeks to goal, weight lost so far, MAYBE: average loss per week?

  Must:
 - ✅ calculate the initial TDEE